akka/akka/akka-docs/rst/scala/actors.rst

 In addition, it offers:

 * :obj:`self` reference to the :class:`ActorRef` of the actor

 * :obj:`sender` reference sender Actor of the last received message, typically used as described in :ref:`Actor.Reply`

 * :obj:`supervisorStrategy` user overridable definition the strategy to use for supervising child actors

+  This strategy is typically declared inside the actor in order to have access to the actor’s internal state within the decider function: since failure is communicated as a message sent to the supervisor and processed like other messages (albeit outside of the normal behavior), all values and variables within the actor are available, as is the ``sender`` reference (which will be the immediate child reporting the failure; if the original failure occurred within a distant descendant it is still reported one level up at a time).

 * :obj:`context` exposes contextual information for the actor and the current message, such as:

   * factory methods to create child actors (:meth:`actorOf`)